exercism/cpp/docs/INSTALLATION.md

 $ # make g++ 5 the default g++ executable
 $ sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-5 90
 ```

-For other distributions, you should be able to acquire the compiler through your
-package manager.

 ## MacOS